2025–26 UEFA Women's Champions League league phase

-The 2025–26 UEFA Women's Champions League league phase began on 7 October 2025 and will end on 17 December 2025.
-A total of 18 teams are competing in the league phase to decide the 12 places in the knockout phase of the 2025–26 UEFA Women's Champions League.
+The 2025–26 UEFA Women's Champions League league phase began on 7 October 2025 and ended on 17 December 2025.
+A total of 18 teams competed in the league phase to decide the 12 places in the knockout phase of the 2025–26 UEFA Women's Champions League.

 Format

-Each team will play six matches, three at home and three away, against six different opponents, with all teams ranked in a single league table (known as the Swiss system).
-Teams were separated into three pots based on their 2025 UEFA club coefficients, and each team will play two teams from each of the three pots – one at home and one away.
-The top four teams in the standings will receive a bye to the quarter-finals.
-The teams ranked from 5th to 8th will contest the knockout phase play-offs, with the teams ranked from 9th to 12th.
-Teams ranked from 13th to 18th are eliminated.
+Each team played six matches, three at home and three away, against six different opponents, with all teams ranked in a single league table (known as the Swiss system).
+Teams were separated into three pots based on their 2025 UEFA club coefficients, and each team played two teams from each of the three pots – one at home and one away.
+The top four teams in the standings received a bye to the quarter-finals.
+The teams ranked from fifth to eighth contested the knockout phase play-offs, with the teams ranked from 9th to 12th.
+Teams ranked from 13th to 18th were eliminated.

 Tiebreakers

-Teams will be ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
-If two or more teams are equal on points upon completion of the league phase, the following tiebreaking criteria are applied, in the order given, to determine their rankings:
+Teams were ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
+If two or more teams were equal on points upon completion of the league phase, the following tiebreaking criteria was applied, in the order given, to determine their rankings:

-While the league phase is in progress, teams are ranked according to criteria 1–5 only, and if still tied, are given equal ranking and sorted alphabetically.
-Criteria 6–10 are only used after the final matches have taken place.
+While the league phase was in progress, teams were ranked according to criteria 1–5 only, and if still tied, were given equal ranking and sorted alphabetically.
+Criteria 6–10 were only used after the final matches have taken place.